arph226/BAE305-SP25-Lab4/README.md

 This lab revolves around the usage of operational amplifiers, so below is Figure 1.0, a diagram of the 8-pin DIP op amp chips that we used.
 While building each circuit, we ensured that each component corresponded with the correct pin on the op amp.

 ![image](https://github.com/user-attachments/assets/05b03a64-81e7-4f68-b8f2-3b5e9b0a5053)
-<p align="left"><em>Figure 1.0: Schematic of 8-pin DIP Operational Amplifier Chip </em></p>
+<p align="left"><em>Figure 1.0: Schematic of 8-pin DIP Operational Amplifier Chip. </em></p>

 After verifying the resistor values, we proceeded to construct the unity gain inverting op amp circuit illustrated in Figure 1.1 and 1.2.
 All circuits, including this one, were constructed on a standard prototyping breadboard.
-Note the 10 kOhm resistor in the schematic is referring to the potentiometer.
+Note the 10 kOhm resistor in the schematic refers to the potentiometer.

 ![image](https://github.com/user-attachments/assets/6185be82-3aab-4372-a025-f6e5277a7627)
 <p align="left"><em>Figure 1.1: Schematic of Circuit 1.
 A unity gain inverting op amp. </em></p>